onzfonz/comp227/src/content/3/en/part3a.md

 > that can be used for getting the value of a single header.
 > The `request` object also has the *headers* property, that contains all of the headers of a specific request.
 >
-> Problems can occur with the Webstorm REST client if you accidentally add an empty line between the top row and the row specifying the HTTP headers.
+> Problems can occur with the WebStorm REST client if you accidentally add an empty line between the top row and the row specifying the HTTP headers.
 > In this situation, the REST client interprets this to mean that all headers are left empty,
 > which leads to the backend server not knowing that the data it has received is in the JSON format.
 >